-These outcomes respond to the transformative nature called for by the 2030 Agenda which requires tackling the structural foundations of gender-based inequality across the three dimensions of sustainable development -economic, social and environmental.
+These outcomes respond to the transformative nature called for by the 2030 Agenda and at the center of this theory of change, which requires tackling the structural foundations of gender-based inequality across the three dimensions of sustainable development -economic, social and environmental.

 A guiding principle across all outcomes is to leave no one behind and reach the furthest behind first, in line with the 2030 Agenda.
 Evidence from several countries demonstrates that those left behind are often women and girls from poor and marginalized groups due to multiple and intersecting forms of discrimination.
-This requires special focus on these most vulnerable women and girls and challenging structural, power and political dynamics that push particular groups further behind and deepen inequalities.
+This requires a special focus on these most vulnerable women and girls and challenging structural and power dynamics that push particular groups further behind and deepen inequalities.